 - Filter websites by categories and block or allow specific websites.
 You can also track their browsing history.

 - You can monitor and set up a screen time schedule.
 FamiSafe also allows you to temporarily block your kid's device to help them focus on schoolwork, family time, or more.

 That’s not all.
-FamiSafe also provides features like Explicit Content Detection, Smart Schedule, and more features to help parents with monitoring their kid's iPhone usage and protect them from possible dangers.
+FamiSafe also provides features like Explicit Content Detection, Screen Time Limit, SMS tracker, and more features to help parents with monitoring their kid's iPhone usage and protect them from possible dangers.

 So if you're not satisfied with it, it's not hard to learn how to turn off Ask To Buy.
 It barely takes you a minute to break free from Apple's parental control and try out something new!
 FamiSafe offers a much more comprehensive package to monitor and control your children's use of the internet.
 Try it out, and you'll know what we're talking about!